operand/agency/docs/README.md

 def say(self, content: str) -> None:
 ```

-If a `help` object is provided, it overrides the generated object entirely.
-You
+If a `help` object is provided to the decorator, it overrides the generated
-can use this to experiment with different help information structures.
+object entirely.
+You can use this to experiment with different help information
+structures.

 Merging the two objects, for example in order to only override specific fields,
 is not (yet) supported.
 Let me know if you'd like to see this feature developed.